 If you don’t already have a VPN, we suggest you do a little research on one.
 The concept is simple: a VPN routes all your traffic through servers in another location (say, Europe), so you appear to be browsing from that location.
 They have far reaching benefits beyond mere football (such as being able to watch blacked out sporting events in your area).
 You can typically find a VPN for a few dollars a month, and they end up paying for themselves over the short term.

 We recommend SurfEasy for it’s great speeds and ease of use, though if you prefer something with lots of advanced options, StrongVPN is great for power users.
 But any VPN that has servers outside the US should work for NFL streaming.

 Here’s the only catch: Game Pass’s international plan is $199.
 Try as we might, we couldn’t find any less expensive options.
-Update: since we published this article, the NFL has added a 7-day option to Game Pass, so you can now try it out for a week for $24.99.
+Update: since we published this article, the NFL has added a 7-day free trial to Game Pass, which is at least nice for trying it out.

 Like we said, it’s not cheap, but it’s cheaper than paying for satellite television, Internet, and NFL Sunday Ticket.
 And, it grants you access to all 256 regular season live broadcasts, the playoffs, and the Super Bowl.
 That’s a small price to pay for reliable, live NFL streaming.

 If that doesn’t fully strike your fancy, consider these extra goodies you get in addition to all that football: